-- Long Term Support (LTS) Releases: The first digit identifies the release and the second is a zero (for example, 6.0 LTS). - Maintenance LTS Releases: A third digit is added followed by LTS (for example, 6.0.1 LTS). - Feature Releases: The Feature Releases are two digits (for example, 6.6).
+- Long Term Support (LTS) Releases: The first digit identifies the release and the second is a zero (for example, 6.0 LTS). - Maintenance LTS Releases: A third digit is added followed by LTS (for example, 6.0.6 LTS). - Feature Releases: The Feature Releases are two digits (for example, 6.6).

-Customers choose between two lanes for receiving releases: Long Term Support (LTS) Release or Feature Release.
+Customers choose between two paths for receiving releases: Long Term Support (LTS) Release or Feature Release.
 See the following table for details.

-Long Term Support (LTS) Release Feature Release Release frequency MODEL NOTE Frequency : Typically, every 3 months Scope : Includes the latest features, Scope : Includes new features, resolved issues and security updates resolved issues, and other updates, such as security patches for the OS Versioning : The first digit identifies the LTS and the second digit is a 0 (for example, 6.0 LTS, 7.0 LTS, and so on).
+Long Term Support (LTS) Release Feature Release Release frequency Frequency : Typically, every 2 Frequency: Typically, every 3 months years Scope : Includes new features, resolved issues and Scope : Includes the latest features, resolved issues, and other updates, such as security patches for the OS security updates Versioning: The first digit identifies the LTS and the second digit is a 0 (for example, 6.0 LTS, 7.0 LTS, and so on).
 Versioning : The first digit identifies the LTS and the second digit is a number identifying the Feature Release (for example, 6.6, 6.7, and so on).
-Maintenance Release Frequency:Typically, every 3 months during full support Frequency:Only for highly critical issues Scope : Includes critical resolved issues Scope : Includes highly critical resolved issues Versioning : A third digit designates the maintenance LTS Release (for example, 6.0.1 LTS).
-Versioning : A third digit designates the maintenance Feature Release (for example, 6.7.1).
-Support Typically 3 years after the original publication date or until the next LTS is published (whichever date is later) Typically 6 months after the original publication date or until the next feature or LTS Release is published (whichever date is later)
+Maintenance Release Frequency : Typically, every 3 months during full support Frequency:Only for highly critical issues Scope: Includes critical resolved issues Scope : Includes highly critical resolved issues Versioning : A third digit designates the maintenance LTS Release (for example, 6.0.6 LTS).
+Versioning : A third digit designates the maintenance Feature Release (for example, 6.6.1).

-Table 4: Comparison of Long Term Support (LTS) Release and Feature Release
+Table 7: Comparison of Long Term Support (LTS) Release and Feature Release